cauchyschwarz192837/webReport_BugilHCI/README.md

 This repository contains the full-stack web report platform for a biology research project conducted at Bugil Academy (South Korea) and Hwa Chong Institution (Singapore).

 The platform presents research objectives, methodology, experimental results, references, and a persistent experimental datalog system — enhanced with a Retrieval-Augmented AI assistant for intelligent interpretation of research entries.
+It is hosted on Render at https://webreport-bugilhci.onrender.com/.

 ## Technology Stack